 Let's first discuss how to organize each video and how long each video in your course should be.
-Of course, that comes with carefull planning of the full course and of each video in the course including scripting, visuals, examples, making the video motivational and inspiring, and using the right tools like possibly a teleprompter.
+Of course, that comes with careful planning of the full course and of each video in the course including scripting, visuals, examples, making the video motivational and inspiring, and using the right tools like possibly a teleprompter.

 It can take significant time to create your first course.
 Plus, your first course is likely to contain many beginner mistakes.
 This is normal.
 To avoid this, some Elearning entrepreneurs decide on a different route and that is to license courses instead of creating them from scratch.

 With course licensing, a person can get courses to sell overnight.
 I offer a few licensing options for my 125+ courses.

 In addition to my Elearning coaching, I offer the option through which you can license my courses to sell on your website and keep 100% of lifetime revenue.